 TV MOVIE REVIEW | Love Blossoms (2017) – Romance Blooms and Mingles in Exotic Locales

 In case you didn’t guess it, Summer Love is another Hallmark film that once again finds its voice cemented in the branding of this channel.
-When this premiered last summer (as part of their “Summer Nights” campaign), I missed this its debut. (*sad face*) Other titles came and went, and then when I recently saw this one was re-airing, I remembered it was one I'd missed.
-Needless to say, the DVR was set, and I settled in to watch, what I hoped, would make for a fun night in.
+When this premiered last summer (as part of their “Summer Nights” campaign), I missed this its debut. (*sad face*) Other titles came and went, and then when I recently saw this one was re-airing, I remembered it was one I’d missed.
+Needless to say, the DVR was set, and I made plans to stay in for what I hoped would make for a fun night in.

 Part of the reason for this is Maya’s character.
 Her nervous, rambling albeit completely lovable characterization is what great writing should always be.
 It makes her down-to-earth and relatable.
 Then there are the guys.
-Both have their attributes and flaws, but if you’re anything like me, there will be one clear winner who you’ll root for as “The One” for Maya.
+Both have attributes and flaws, but if you’re anything like me, there will be one clear winner who you’ll root for as “The One” for Maya.
 What else works really well in this script is the romance.
-It isn’t “certain” (developed) as the story progresses, and instead ends with a promise of something to come rather than certainty.
-While sometimes we crave a more concrete surety, this is the best ending (for this story) because of what happens prior (plus, pay attention, a key conversation alludes to a happy future between these two).
+It isn’t “certain” (developed) as the story progresses, and instead things ends with a promise of something to come rather than certainty.
+While sometimes we crave a more concrete surety, this is the best ending (for this story) because of what happens prior.
+Plus, pay attention, a key conversation alludes to a happy future between these two.

 The cast is also fantastic.
-I loved Rachel seeing in the leading lady role (she might not be as familiar a face on Hallmark, but she suits these characters and films well), and enjoyed seeing Bryan in this as he’s unfamiliar to me (especially in comparison to someone like Andrew Walker).
+I loved Rachel seeing in the leading lady role.
+She may not be as familiar a face on Hallmark, but she suits these characters and films well.
+I also enjoyed seeing Bryan in this as he’s unfamiliar to me (especially in comparison to someone like Andrew Walker).
 All that’s left to say is, go watch Summer Love.
 In the excitement of the upcoming summer films (airing later this year), don’t let this one slip past.
 Make a date with your DVR and let it sweep you up in its sweet story of summertime love, and happiness. ♥

 Photos: Hallmark / 2016 Crown Media United States LLC/Photographer: Ryan Plummer